 Join Chris Meyer for an in-depth discussion in this video The magic tempos, part of After Effects Apprentice 16: Creating a Medical Opening Title.

-In it, we described the philosophy of how the tempo of music maps …to frames inside your animation.…And on the second page we give you a table of what we call the magic tempos,…where specific beats per minute, the tempo that musicians like to think of,…mapped to very clean, even frames per beat, the spacing in frames inbetween the beats.…We gave this list to our musician ahead of time and said, please pick one of…these tempos for the music.…Now it so happens that the subject of this project is about heart attacks.…
+In it, we describe the philosophy…of how the tempo of music maps to frames…inside your animation, and on the second page,…we give you a table of what we call the magic tempos,…where specific beats per minute,…the tempo that musicians like to think of,…map to very clean, even frames per beat,…the spacing in frames in between the beats.…We gave this list to our musician ahead of time…and said, "Please pick one of these tempos for the music."…Now it so happens that the subject of this project…

 - Animating to music

 - Arranging layers in 3D space

 - Adding effects like drop shadows and motion blur

 After Effects Apprentice 14: Shape Layerswith Chris Meyer2h 20m Intermediate

 Premiere Pro and After Effects: Creating Title Graphicswith Chris Meyer26m 23s Intermediate

 The Creative Spark: Title Case, Typographic Artisanswith Jessica Hische28m 31s Appropriate for all